murexrobotics/docs/pages/elec/boards/esc_carrier.md

 ![Raytraced Render](../../img/esc_carrier_board_v1.0_release.png)

-The MUREX ESC Carrier board is designed to modularize ESCs.
-In the event of a speed controller failure, the ESC Carrier Board allows for rapid replacement of the components through a highly modular design and hotswap interface.
+This is the MUREX ESC Carrier Board, the world's first open source modular motion control system.
+In the event of a speed controller failure, the ESC Carrier Board allows for rapid replacement of the components through a hotswap interface.
+In addition, the board offers inrush current protection for the ESCs.
 It has a footprint of 146.7 mm x 85.6 mm (5.78 in x 3.37 in).

 ## Current Status